-Our complete guide to the all-inclusive Xel-Ha Park including full list prices and activities will tell you why!
+Our complete guide to the all-inclusive Xel-Ha Park includes a full list of prices and activities!

 Xel-Ha is an expansive theme park/nature reserve nestled in a quaint cove with tranquil waters, making it the perfect spot for some awesome Riviera Maya snorkeling.

-Do you prefer to lounge around and sip on some tropical drinks while stretched out in a hammock?
+Do you prefer to lounge around sipping on some tropical drinks while stretched out in a hammock?

 That you can do, too!